m50d/riichi-london/index.md

 ### Airports and Eurostar

+Stansted is the best airport for Cheshunt as it's on the same train lines; take the first train towards London Liverpool Street, and if Cheshunt is not listed as a stop then change at Harlow Town.
+(30-45 minutes).

 From St Pancras International (Eurostar), take the Victoria line to Tottenham Hale for a train to Cheshunt - 30-40 minutes.

 ### Driving